MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 - If you enable this policy setting, the system displays the number of shortcuts specified by the policy setting.

-- If you disable or do not configure this policy setting, by default, the system displays shortcuts to the 10 most recently opened documents."
+- If you disable or don't configure this policy setting, by default, the system displays shortcuts to the 10 most recently opened documents."
 <!-- MaxRecentDocs-Description-End -->

 <!-- MaxRecentDocs-Editable-Begin -->